Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 • Professional water safety team supporting the swim

-• Feed stations along the route providing energy drinks & jelly sweets!
+• Feed stations along the route providing High5 energy drinks & Bassetts jelly sweets!

 • Age Group trophies for wetsuit & non-wetsuit categories